gooddata/gooddata-ruby/_posts/2014-01-19-test-driven-development.markdown

 {% endhighlight %}

 ##The Test
-Let's say that you have some not so simple metric and you want test it to make sure it works as expected.
-The easiest way to do it is create a testing project and prepare some made up data and then "spin it up".
-You already know how to create a model and load data.
-Let's talk about how to define your first test case.

-The trick is to use assert_report helper.
-This means that the report will be executed and if the result will be different it will fail.
-The helper takes 2 parameters.
-First is a report definition second is the result expected.
-Currently it stops on the first failure but this will change soon and we will run all the tests and collect the results.
+Let's say that you have a complex metric, and you wish to verify that it works as expected.

+The easiest way: create a testing project and prepare some dummy data before spinning up the project.
+You have already stepped through the process of creating your model and loading it with data.
+For more information, see [this page](http://sdk.gooddata.com/gooddata-ruby/recipe/model).

+Let's talk about how to define your first test case.The trick is to use assert_report helper.

+This method executes the report and including an expected result as a parameter.
+The first parameter is a report definition, and the second one is the expected result.
+If the generated result does not match the second parameter, the assertion fails.

+Currently, this method stops on the first failure.
+In a future release, all tests will be executed before results are delivered back to you.

+Execute assert_report:

 {% highlight ruby %}
 p.assert_report({:top => [{:type => :metric, :title => "Sum Amount"}]}, [["3"]])
 {% endhighlight %}

-Go ahead and test it
+Go ahead and test it:

 {% highlight ruby %}
 gooddata --username joe@example.com --password my_secret_pass --token my_token project build model.rb